Ambassador meetings take place bimonthly every second Wednesday of every other month.

 As an Ambassador, you will...

-bring together your community residents to work collaboratively on wildfire preparedness, mitigating wildfire risk to your homes, and you will all begin to promote and support each other’s efforts.
-You will hold trainings on home hazard assessments and wildfire preparedness, and you will connect with community members on these topics.
-You will network and share stories with other Ambassadors to learn from each other and you will interface with local forest and fire professionals to help you become a citizen voice for your community.
+bring together your community to work collaboratively on wildfire preparedness, mitigate wildfire risk to your homes, and promote and support each other’s efforts.
+You could hold trainings on home hazard assessments and wildfire preparedness, and connect with community members on these topics.
+You will network and share stories with other Ambassadors to learn from each other and you will meet with local forest and fire professionals to amplify your message.